-Once a proposal is considered environmentally appropriate, a Memorandum of Understanding (MOU) is to be developed between the landowner (primarily Council and/or Ngāti Koata) and any organisation wanting to undertake physical track work, prior to obtaining final approval and any funding commitments.
-The MOU will be developed in the spirit of collaboration and cooperation and will specify conditions such as track location details, hierarchy, standard and grade, quality assurance of construction, responsibility for ongoing management, signage, maintenance, environmental management, monitoring and any restoration work where appropriate plus the funding of costs related to the track.
-Track names need to be appropriate and should be reviewed by the TAG prior to approval by the landowner and specified in the MOU for the new or upgraded track.
+Once a proposal is considered environmentally appropriate, a legally binding Service Level Agreement (SLA) is to be developed between the landowner (primarily Council and/or Ngāti Koata) and any organisation wanting to undertake physical track work, prior to obtaining final approval and any funding commitments.
+The SLA will be developed in the spirit of collaboration and cooperation and will specify conditions such as track location details, hierarchy, standard and grade, quality assurance of construction, responsibility for ongoing management and maintenance, signage, environmental management, monitoring, any appropriate restoration work plus the funding of costs related to the track.
+Track names need to be appropriate and should be reviewed by the Track Advisory Group (TAG) prior to approval by the landowner and specified in the SLA for the new or upgraded track.

-Work undertaken must comply with all aspects of the MOU, in particular adherence to track grades is vital.
-Tracks will be audited by an independent auditor with national experience upon completion of work to ensure agreed track grade and the national standard has been met, if this is not the case immediate remedial action will be required at the groups expense.
+Work undertaken must comply with all aspects of the SLA, in particular adherence to track grades is vital.
+Tracks should be audited on completion and have regular surveillance to monitor slippage in quality of track against its designated grade.
+This slippage in grade is usually caused by impacts of wear and tear and severe weather events.
+Tracks will also be audited as needed by an independent auditor with national experience to ensure an agreed track grade and the national standard is maintained, if this is not the case immediate remedial action will be required and the cost distributed as per the SLA.